 Disneyland Paris – The Magic is Much Cheaper than you Think

-I have just come back from France and during that time we spent a full day at Disneyland Paris.
-When I say full I mean full.
-We arrived a little bit later than I would have liked (ie not as soon as the park opened) and left at midnight.
 Due to our son’s special needs we did not have to queue either, so fitted rather a lot in.
-Considering that there were 5 of us (2 adults, 11, 7 and 6 year olds), it was school holidays and the weather was gorgeous I think we did really well on what I would consider a relatively small budget for going abroad and experiencing the magic of Disney.
+Considering that there were 5 of us (2 adults, 11, 7 and 6 year olds).
+It was school holidays and the weather was gorgeous.
+I think we did really well on what I would consider a relatively small budget.
+Especially for going abroad and experiencing the magic of Disney.

 How to do Disneyland Paris on a Budget